 The fair use doctrine permits occasional unlicensed use of copyrighted work in certain situations.
 It’s a bit complex and I won’t go too into detail, but certain types of use fall under the fair use doctrine.
 Typically, fair use is going to apply to commentary or criticism, news reporting, and educational use.

-The BIG BUT here is that fair use is a defense of the copyright infringement.
+The BIG BUT here is that fair use is a defense to copyright infringement.
 This means you don’t get to say “fair use” until someone has said, “you’re infringing.”
 So in a lot of instances, you have received the cease and desist letter, you’ve already consulted an attorney, maybe a hearing or negotiation meeting has already been scheduled.
-You can shout “FAIR USE” from the rooftops all day, but if the other party disagrees with you, you’ll still have to go through the process to find out if the court considers it to be fair use.
-So although fair use can be a legit way to use copyrighted works without a license, I strongly discourage you from relying on fair use.
+You can shout “FAIR USE” from the rooftops all day, but if the other party disagrees with you, you’ll still have to go through the process to find out if the legal overlords consider it to be fair use.
+So although fair use may be a legit way to use copyrighted works without a license, I strongly discourage you from relying on fair use.

 Need more help figuring out how to use music on social media?
 Contact Denver small business and intellectual property attorney Aiden Durham to get started.